Across US, houses of worship struggle to rebuild attendance

 Some houses of worship are faring better than Mills’ church, some worse.
 Polls by The Associated Press-NORC Center for Public Affairs Research shows how dramatically church attendance fell during the worst of the pandemic last year, even as many say they are now returning to regular service attendance.

-Among mainline Protestants, just 1% said in a May 2020 poll that they were attending in-person services at least once a week.
-In the new poll, 14% say they’re doing so now, compared to 16% who say they did in 2019.
+Among mainline Protestants, just 1 percent said in a May 2020 poll that they were attending in-person services at least once a week.
+In the new poll, 14 percent say they’re doing so now, compared to 16 percent who say they did in 2019.

-Among evangelical Protestants, 37% now say they are attending services in person at least weekly, while 42% said they did that in 2019.
+Among evangelical Protestants, 37 percent now say they are attending services in person at least weekly, while 42 percent said they did that in 2019.
 In the May 2020 poll, just 11% said they were attending services in person that often.

-Among Catholics, 26% attend in person at least weekly now, compared with 30% in 2019.
-In the 2020 poll, conducted as many bishops temporarily waived the obligation for weekly Mass attendance, just 5% were worshipping in person at least weekly.
+Among Catholics, 26 percent attend in person at least weekly now, compared with 30 percent in 2019.
+In the 2020 poll, conducted as many bishops temporarily waived the obligation for weekly Mass attendance, just 5 percent were worshipping in person at least weekly.

 At St. Ambrose Catholic Parish in Brunswick, Ohio, the six services each weekend drew a total of about 3,800 worshippers before the pandemic, according to the pastor, Bob Stec.
 Current weekend attendance is about 2,800, Stec says, with 1,600 or more households joining online worship.